Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

 However, an increasing [\ion{O}{1}] ratio with increasing cometocentric distance follows logically from what is known about the scale lengths for photodissociation of H$_2$O vs. CO$_2$.
 In cometary comae, H$_2$O has a scale length of about 80,000 km, while CO$_2$ has a scale length of about 500,000 km due to the longer lifetime of CO$_2$ in the coma \citep{bockelee1989nature,huebner1992solar}.
 The spectrum's offset distance of 100" is equivalent to a linear distance of roughly 60,000 km, which is comparable to the H$_2$O scale length, but an order of magnitude less than the CO$_2$ scale length.
-It is reasonable to expect that with increasing distance from the center of the comet, H$_2$O will be lost preferentially over CO$_2$, and thus CO$_2$ will play a larger role in supplying the [\ion{O}{1}] population in the outer coma, increasing the oxygen line ratio for offset spectra such as in this work.
+It is reasonable to expect that with increasing distance from the center of the comet, H$_2$O will be lost preferentially over CO$_2$, and thus CO$_2$ will play a larger role in supplying the [\ion{O}{1}] population in the outer coma, increasing the oxygen line ratio for offset spectra such as the one observed in this work.
+This argument assumes that the expansion velocities are the same for both species, and if this is invalid, the increase we observe may not be due to this reasoning.
+However, unless the expansion velocities are drastically different (comparable to the difference in scale lengths, so roughly a factor of 10), which is unlikely, then we would still expect to see an oxygen line ratio increase as is observed here.
 Indeed, some analysis of this phenomenon has been conducted in other works \citep[e.g.,][]{nelson2021evolving}.
 However, more study is still needed to confirm this potential trend of increasing [\ion{O}{1}] ratio with cometocentric distance.
 In future work, more spatially resolved observations of the oxygen coma could shed more light on the dependence of the oxygen line ratio on cometocentric distance.